SukkoPera/Plus4MultiExpander/README.md

 ### Standoffs
 I recommend mounting standoffs to keep the board straight: holes diameter is M2 and the recommended height is around 12 mm.

+## Releases
+If you want to get this board produced, you are recommended to get [the latest release](https://github.com/SukkoPera/Plus4MultiExpander/releases) rather than the current git version, as the latter might be under development and is not guaranteed to be working.

+Every release is accompanied by its Bill Of Materials (BOM) file and any relevant notes about it, which you are recommended to read carefully.

 ## License
 The Plus4MultiExpander documentation, including the design itself, is copyright &copy; SukkoPera 2023 and is licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/).